shogun-toolbox/shogun/doc/readme/MISSION.md

 Machine learning is powerful.
 Within the last two decades, machine learning (ML) has emerged from an eccentric academic field to transforming the way we live our everyday life.
-Its methods influence society and its tools have a billion-dollar impact on global economy.
+Its methods influence society and its tools have a billion-dollar impact on the global economy.
 The Shogun developers want to make sure that the underlying algorithms are transparent and accessible.
-Anyone - scientists, data enthusiasts, non-profit organisations, companies, hackers, citizens, journalists, students - should be able to use ML tools for free.
+Anyone - scientists, data enthusiasts, non-profit organizations, companies, hackers, citizens, journalists, students - should be able to use ML tools for free.

 The Shogun ML toolbox promotes this mission through its features (accessible, open-source and good) and a focus on ML education and developing its contributors.

 Shogun is one of the oldest and largest open source ML platforms.
 Statistics on Shogun's development activity can be found at [ohloh](https://www.openhub.net/p/shogun).

-## Features - accessible, open source and good
+## Features - accessible, open-source and good

 ### Accessible

  * Shogun is not limited to a single language: you can use the toolbox through a unified interface ([SWIG](http://www.swig.org/)) from C++, Python, Octave, R, Java, Lua, C#, Ruby, etc. see the [examples](http://shogun.ml/examples).
  Thus Shogun is independent of trends in computing languages and importantly, this allows you to use Shogun as a vehicle to expose your algorithm to multiple communities.
- * Shogun runs natively under Linux/Unix, MacOS, and Windows.
+ * Shogun runs natively under Linux/Unix, macOS, and Windows.
  * Shogun comes with binary installation packages for a growing number of systems.
- * Shogun does not re-invent the wheel, but offers bindings to other sophisticated libraries including, [LibSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/)/[LibLinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/), [SVMLight](http://svmlight.joachims.org/), [LibOCAS](http://cmp.felk.cvut.cz/~xfrancv/ocas/html/),
+ * Shogun does not re-invent the wheel but offers bindings to other sophisticated libraries including, [LibSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/)/[LibLinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/), [SVMLight](http://svmlight.joachims.org/), [LibOCAS](http://cmp.felk.cvut.cz/~xfrancv/ocas/html/),